You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom has been used since the 16th century, symbolizing the best and most energetic period of someone’s life.
+This phrase has been used since the 16th century, symbolizing the best and most energetic period of someone’s life.

 Meaning: